8 ocean pools you can visit in South Australia

 5. Ceduna swimming enclosure

-Also on the Eyre Peninsula, about an 8-hour drive from Adelaide, is the new ocean pool in Ceduna, which opened in 2018.
+Located on the Eyre Peninsula, about an eight-hour drive from Adelaide, this ocean pool in Ceduna opened in 2018.

-The swimming enclosure, surrounded by strong ultracore netting, is accessible via a walkway alongside the Ceduna jetty, which brings people on to a platform and then a gangway to the water.
+The enclosure is surrounded by strong ultracore netting and can be accessed via a walkway alongside the Ceduna jetty.
+The walkway leads to a platform, followed by a gangway into the water.

 6. Smoky Bay swimming enclosure